fpereiro/giz/readme.md

 The dependencies of giz are two:

 - [bcryptjs](https://github.com/dcodeio/bcrypt.js), which is used to hash passwords and password recovery tokens.
-- [redis](https://github.com/NodeRedis/node_redis), which is used as the main datastore.
+- [redis](https://github.com/NodeRedis/node_redis), which is used as the default datastore.

 To install, type `npm i giz`.